 To overcome the challenge with Canadian engineering work experience and as a service to our professional community — from time to time — Alpha Adroit Engineering Ltd (https://www.alphaadroit.ca/) at its discretion provides Free Internship — Practicum Programs to students and new graduates, also internationally educated professionals with limited Canadian experience, who require practical North American experience for building their resume to enter the job market, as part of their educational accreditation, obtain their P.Eng. certification in geotechnical engineering, and build on their skill sets required for their engineering judgment, or get engaged in Engineering Industrial Research and Development (R&D).

-Internship — Practicum Programs may involve 10 to 40 hours per week of hands-on or other type of practice and training, for a period of 3 to 24 months, based on the objectives of the students and availability of Alpha Adroit resources.
+Internship — Practicum Programs may involve 10 to 40 hours per week of a hands-on or other types of practice and training, for a period of 3 to 24 months, based on the objectives of the students and availability of Alpha Adroit resources.
 From time to time, there are also opportunities that individuals who have obtained the required skills through these practicum programs may be hired by Alpha Adroit on a part-time or full-time basis by Alpha Adroit during their practicum program.
 To be eligible to be accepted as a Practicum Student at Alpha Adroit, one should:

 - be legally entitled to work and study in Canada

 - have a valid Canadian Driver's license (or can obtain one within two weeks of receiving acceptance from Alpha Adroit)